What You’re Actually Signing When You List Your Home

 The listing agreement has a start date and an end date.
 That’s how long you’re committed.
 During this period, the broker has the exclusive right to market and sell your property.

-Ask about the term before you sign.
-If a broker insists on 12 months and won’t budge, ask why.
-A broker who’s confident in their service shouldn’t need to lock you in for a year.
+If a broker insists on a long term and won’t budge, ask why.
+A broker who’s confident in their service doesn’t need to lock you in.

 Services Included